 One Small Issue and More to Come

 As I mentioned earlier, VCL applications generally work fine on Windows 11.
-There is one issue with the coloring of menu items with associated images, given the platform uses a different set of default colors a VCL application doesn’t fully respect.
+There is one issue with the coloring of menu items with associated images; given the platform uses a different set of default colors a VCL application doesn’t fully respect.
 This has been reported at QP https://quality.embarcadero.com/browse/RSP-35049.
-While there is a workaround in the Quality Portal report, we are planning to offer a fix for RAD Studio 11 for this issue shortly.
+While there is a workaround in the Quality Portal report, we plan to offer a fix for RAD Studio 11 for this issue shortly.

 Build Applications for Windows 11 with VCL

 It is not a mystery that Embarcadero used version 11 for the last release of RAD Studio to tie it with Windows 11.
-With all of the changes in UI libraries that Microsoft own tools underwent in recent years, I am certain that the broadness of API support and platform integration offered by the VCL library in Delphi and C++Builder is unparalleled by Microsoft Visual Studio or any third party set of tools.
-Microsoft has been clearly indicating native Windows development is and remains key (see Windows App SDK, aka Project Reunion) and remains the mainstream option, but their libraries in this space (like MFC and WinForms) are not on par with VCL and lag behind their own platform features.
+With all of the changes in UI libraries that Microsoft’s own tools underwent in recent years, I am certain that the broadness of API support and platform integration offered by the VCL library in Delphi and C++Builder is unparalleled by Microsoft Visual Studio or any third-party set of tools.
+Microsoft has been clearly indicating native Windows development is and remains key (see Windows App SDK, aka Project Reunion) and the mainstream option.
+Still, their libraries in this space (like MFC and WinForms) are not on par with VCL and lag behind their platform features.